 CHARLESTON, W.Va. -- Charleston police want to collect opinions from people who live and work on the West Side to learn more about the quality of life in those neighborhoods.Residents, business owners and employees are encouraged to take part in an anonymous online survey

 "What's important is how these residents feel about [the initiative]," Webster said.
 "After we have made some changes, do they feel better, feel the same or feel worse about the police and the community?"The initiative began in High Point, N.C. and has expanded to several cities around the country.
 Charleston joined the initiative last year, the second West Virginia city to do so.
 Huntington had joined the initiative in 2010 and targeted the city's Fairfield neighborhood.
 The U.S. Department of Justice gave the Charleston Police Department a $475,698 grant for the Drug Market Intervention initiative in August.The survey is available online at http://CSurvey.WestSide.sgizmo.com/s3/

-Reach Travis Crum at email@example.com or 304-348-5163.
+.Reach Travis Crum at email@example.com or 304-348-5163.